Ramona, San Diego County, California: Early times

-It was donated to the townspeople of Nuevo, on Washington's Birthday, February 22, 1894, by Augustus and Martha Barnett.
-Later that year, at the insistence of Milton Santee, the town was renamed Ramona, to capitalize on the popularity of the fictional character from the best seller by Helen Hunt Jackson.

-Concerned about the plight of Native Americans in southern California and elsewhere, and inspired by her friend Harriet Beecher Stowe's novel Uncle Tom's Cabin, Helen Hunt Jackson's novel Ramona was published in November 1884.
-It was an instant success.

 The Ramona Town Hall was listed on the National Register of Historic Places in 1994.
 It has also been known as Town Hall of Nuevo, and Barnett Hall.
 The Hall was built on two lots donated by Milton Santee, who as noted above headed up the Santa Maria Land & Water Company syndicate.
 Augustus and Martha Barnett donated the $17,000 "to the towns people of Nuevo, on Washington's Birthday, February 22, 1894."
 Ramona Town Hall was designed by architect William S. Hebbard, who later, with his partner, Irving Gill, produced San Diego's best architecture until its breakup in 1907.
 The building is one of the largest, and oldest, adobe structures in southern California.
 Photographs of William Hebbard and Ramona Town Hall may be viewed on this San Diego Historical Society page, and on the Ramona Town Hall website.

 As noted in a Ramona Home Journal article:

 In the past, the Town Hall was home to Ramona’s first high school.
 Classes met upstairs from 1894 to 1898.
 The town’s first bank and first library also started in the building, and several religious groups met there before their churches were built.

 Other organizations that met in the Town Hall included Ramona Grange, Santa Maria Masonic Lodge, Ramona Pioneer Historical Society, Ramona Chamber of Commerce, Ramona Art Guild, Town Hall Players and Ramona Council of Arts, Unlimited.

 The Town Hall was used as a theater in the 1940s, with Harry Miles running the movie projector.
 It also was known as the community dance hall and the site of costume balls.